Chest Pain and Breathing: Inhaling Deeply, Moving, or Lying

 This YouTube video (on the right side) provides details for this breathing exercise: How to stop angina pain.

-How to get rid of a chest pain when inhaling deeply
+How to get rid of a chest pain

 If you have persistent chest pain when inhaling (deeply), you need to slow down your breathing permanently and naturally so as to increase your body oxygenation up to about 25 seconds.
 This means you need to have slower and lighter breathing 24/7 (during sleep as well).
 This is a proven treatment and cure for chest pain,.
 With over 25 s for body O2, you will be free from chest pain during sleep, after meals, during exercise and in other situations.
 (Only breathing deeply again may cause chest pain.)